-Copper Union has a 9-to-1 student/faculty ratio and a 94.2% freshman retention rate.
-The institution has 988 students, of which 927 are undergraduates.
-It accepts about 7% of applicants.
+Cooper Union has a 9-to-1 student/faculty ratio and a 96% freshman retention rate.
+The institution has 964 students, of which 876 are undergraduates.
+It accepts about 13% of applicants.

 Every registered undergraduate and graduate student receives a free tuition scholarship.
-Undergraduate and graduate tuition is a little over $19,000 per semester.
-Every student enrolled in a degree program pays a $775 fee every semester.
-Students living in student residence pay the regular housing fee of $9,700 for a double, and $10,800 for a single, per academic year.
+Undergraduate and graduate tuition is nearly $22,000 per semester.
+Every student enrolled in a degree program pays a $925 fee every semester.
+Students living in student residence pay the regular housing fee of $15,910 per academic year.

 Curtis Institute of Music, one of the leading conservatories in the world, provides training and education to exceptionally gifted young musicians for careers as performing artists at the highest professional level.
 The institute provides complete musical training, as well as liberal arts courses.

-Curtis Institute provides a performance Diploma, a Bachelor of Music degree, a Master of Music in Opera degree, and a Professional Studies Certificate in Opera.
+Curtis Institute of Music provides a performance Diploma, a Bachelor of Music degree, a Master of Music in Opera degree, and a Professional Studies Certificate in Opera.

-The institute has 165 students.
-Students of elementary-school and high-school age receive training from the same instructors at the same intensive levels as do older students.
+The institute has 175 students.
+Students of elementary school and high school age receive training from the same instructors at the same levels of intensiveness as older students.
 Curtis does not have teaching assistants.